 Photo: Square Root offices in Brooklyn, NY

 As you can tell by now with my feature articles, there has been a pronounced effort on my part to provide CUNY SPS readers with a perspective that can hopefully enhance them once they leave the digital or physical classrooms; and this article stays true to that ethos.
-I made a trip to Brooklyn to get a hands-on feel for this truly incredible company.
+I made a trip to Brooklyn to get a hands-on feel for Square Roots, a truly incredible company.

 At a designated part of the tour, we made our way out of the office space to where the magic happens, a row of shipping containers located in the parking lot next to the office.
 In each 320 square foot container, the equivalent of two acres of farmland is condensed into this growing space.
 With technology and temperature control the farm can grow year round, which is an advantage that typical farmers don’t have.
 All this, running on just about eight gallons of water a day, which is drastically less than outdoor farming.